level of effort

 Avatar of person using AI Summarize this article for me please

-The Level of Effort (LOE) in the project management term is the estimated amount of time and resources that go into completing specific tasks or activities within a project.
+The Level of Effort (LOE) is a project management term that represents the estimated amount of time and resources that go into completing specific tasks or activities within a project.

 Unlike traditional task-based work with a clear start and finish, LOE tasks are commonly ongoing or supportive in nature.
 Some examples include supervision, maintenance, or administrative work.